An email list is the backbone of a succesful online business. That's why creating and building an email list should be a #1 priority for your website.

 - Don’t stress if you miss a scheduled broadcast.
 And don’t mention it to your list.
 Just pick it up on the next cycle and try not to miss it again.

 - Do share with your subscribers the best tips you’ve got.
 Don’t hold back your best advice because you feel it’s too good to share.
 If you want to run a successful online business, you must add value to people’s lives.
 And that means sharing the best information you have.

-When you do that consistently, over many months, your subscribers come to trust you as an authority in your niche.
+An email list lets you share your expertise with your readers.
+And when you do that consistently, over many months, your subscribers come to trust you as an authority in your niche.

-And that, in turn, creates a following of loyal readers who will
+And that, in turn, creates a following of loyal readers who will:

 - buy your products

 - buy other people’s products based on your recommendations, and